 - Virginia Theological Seminary

 Alexandria has a diverse population; residents come from 128 countries and speak more than 80 languages.
-For more information about Alexandria demographics, see our Demographics & Statistics page.
+For more information about Alexandria demographics, see our Market & Demographic Profile page.

 Places of Worship

 Alexandria is a diverse city located in a diverse metropolitan area, and residents thus have access to an abundance of options for worship.
 Approximately 70 places of worship are located within the City, with more than 450 additional places of worship in surrounding areas.

 The Alexandria Library consists of the Beatley Central Library and three branches that house a total collection of nearly a half-million volumes.
 The system circulates 1 million books annually.
 Visit the Alexandria Library website for more information.

 Alexandria offers world-class health care providers and facilities.
 Inova Alexandria Hospital is one of the largest health care providers in Northern Virginia.
 This 363-bed facility cares for more than 50,000 patients yearly.
 The hospital offers a full-service emergency department, an obstetric and maternity unit, CT scanning, nuclear medicine, ultrasound, a poison control center, and comprehensive surgical capabilities.
 Dozens of additional hospitals are located in the region, including four major medical schools with hospitals nearby.
 There are also 360 physicians, 120 dentists, and various walk-in clinics located in the City of Alexandria.

 The Alexandria Health Department implements statewide health programs and provides clinics, nutritional planning, dental care, and more for residents.
 The department’s mission is to protect and promote the health and well-being of Alexandria communities.
 Visit the City‘s website for more information about the Alexandria Health Department.